aws-samples/aws-appsync-iot-core-realtime-example/README.md

 ?
 Enter a name for the environment: dev
 ?
 Choose your default editor: [select your favorite IDE] ?
-Do you want to use an AWS profile?
-Yes
+Select the authentication method you want to use: (Use arrow keys) ❯ AWS profile
+  AWS access keys

 ?
-Please choose the profile you want to use: default
+Please choose the profile you want to use (Use arrow keys) ❯ default
 ```

 When you select your profile, make sure to select the same profile you used when configuring Amplify.